Skip to Content

 4. Lawendowa Osada – Lavender Farm

-They built 4 beautiful guest houses, all of them with the lavender and Kashubian theme, where you can spend the night but also learn about the health benefits of lavender.
+They built 4 beautiful guest houses, all of them with a lavender and Kashubian theme, where you can spend the night but also learn about the health benefits of lavender.

-Indeed Barbara offers workshops like proceeding lavender, cooking workshops but also workshops about women’s empowerment.
+Indeed Barbara offers workshops like proceeding lavender, and cooking workshops but also workshops about women’s empowerment.

-The most surprising attraction is however the astronomical observer (!!) with a massive telescope.
-Bartosz will be pleased to give you a short introduction on the Polish starry sky.
+The most surprising attraction is, however, the astronomical observer (!!) with a massive telescope.
+Bartosz will be pleased to give you a short introduction to the Polish starry sky.

 On top you can’t leave without trying Barbara’s lavender cheese and honey, she definitely served the best Polish dinner and breakfast during my trip to Kashubia.
 Pay a visit, you won’t regret it.